vandanal187/1/Events.md

 ### Tone.Pattern

-Tone.Pattern let's you easily create different kinds of arpeggios melodies.
-It takes a callback, an array of values and a pattern name in the constructor.
+Tone.Pattern facilitates the creation of various arpeggiated note patterns.
+Its constructor takes a callback, an array of note values, and a string (the name of a supported classic "arpeggiator" pattern: "up", "down", "upDown", etc.)...

 ```javascript
 //cycle up and then down the array of values